 Third Phase: Dissemination of achievements and results, promotion of Good Practices.

 To ensure visibility of projects activities and results in a uniform, effective and organized way a guidebook will be prepared.

-Communication and Visibility task will be monitored and evaluated by a set of proper output, result and impact indicators, such as number of events organised, participants in events, statistical data from access to programme's website, etc. The detailed Intervention Logic will be specified by a Communication Action Plan.
+Communication and Visibility task will be monitored and evaluated by a set of proper output, result and impact indicators.